What is the Independence Conservancy?

 How many tires will a dump truck hold?

 With careful packing, a three ton dump can hold about 250 tires; a ten ton dump can hold about 600.
 We do not pack above the side boards.
-All trucks must be tarped before entering the landfill.
-Drivers and passengers must wear fluorescent vests or shirts.
+PA DEP requires all trucks to be tarped before entering the landfill.
+Drivers and passengers must wear fluorescent vests or shirts and hard hats.

 Do we have to haul the cut tires to the landfill right away?